skirlez/gamemaker-flake/README.md

 - If the font for code sucks ass, you can switch it in Preferences > Text Editors > Code Editor > Colours > Default.
 I believe "Droid Sans Mono" is the default font from the Windows version but I don't remember.
 - If you can't see any of your system fonts, try enabling `fonts.fontDir.enable`.

+## Technical Details
+(I'm only 90% confident in everything written in this section)

+GameMaker requires the [Steam Runtime 1 'scout' SDK](https://gitlab.steamos.cloud/steamrt/scout/sdk) to run games.
+The Steam runtime is basically a collection of libraries and utilities packaged in an FHS file structure (so it has a `/bin`, `/usr`, `/lib`, and so on).
+During compilation, GameMaker will invoke `chroot` to change the current root directory to the Steam runtime folder and perform the building process there, so it happens in a predictable environment (as doing that avoids relying on any libraries and utilities from your system, so it should be the same for everyone).

+I wanted to avoid having the packages download the entire Steam runtime, so instead, the packages have GameMaker run in its own FHS environment (using `pkgs.buildFHSEnv`) and they fetch just the libraries and utilities that are needed (which is much cleaner).
+This also makes it simple to make a devshell output in the same environment which GameMaker builds the games.

+(If you are thinking, "Isn't the Steam runtime already available in nixpkgs as `steam-run`"?
+It is, but seemingly does not have all the libraries needed, like any OpenSSL version smaller than 1.1.
+Perhaps it is a different version of the runtime.
+I don't care to check.)

+To avoid the `chroot`, in the FHS environment `/opt/steam-runtime` (the default directory GameMaker expects the Steam runtime to be in) is symlinked to `/`, making the `chroot` do nothing, and so GameMaker will perform the building in our FHS environment instead.

+You can still download and specify the Steam runtime location manually in Preferences > Platform Settings > Ubuntu, and everything will still work.
+If you want to do that, the latest image (which GameMaker links in their Setting Up for Ubuntu guide) is available [here](https://repo.steampowered.com/steamrt-images-scout/snapshots/latest-steam-client-general-availability/com.valvesoftware.SteamRuntime.Sdk-amd64,i386-scout-sysroot.tar.gz).

 ## TODO
 - I don't think you're meant to package linuxdeploy like that.
 It'd be great if it used pkgs.appimageTools.wrapType2 like appimagetool, but that doesn't seem to work.
 - Make YYC use clang 3.8 and not clang 12.
 In general, clean up the way YYC compilation works.